 - FACT CHECK – Antrim County, Michigan

 Dominion machines in Antrim County, Michigan accurately counted votes.
 The Michigan Secretary of State confirmed that a results reporting issue was due to user error.
 The Michigan County Clerks Association supported this finding.
-A Michigan Senate review of the 2020 election found no fraud, and went further by recommending investigation of those making money from false claims of fraud in the Antrim County election.
+A Michigan Senate review of the 2020 election found no fraud, and recommended investigation of those making money from false claims of election fraud in Antrim County.
 A lawsuit alleging voter fraud in Antrim County based on a widely-debunked “forensic audit report” has been dismissed.

 - FACT CHECK – Maricopa County, Arizona

 Dominion machines in Maricopa County, Arizona accurately counted votes.
 Maricopa County's hand count audit showed a 100% match with the counts from Dominion machines.
 A second round of equipment audits by federally accredited, independent Voting System Test Labs showed the equipment passed all tests.
 Maricopa County Board Chair Clint Hickman issued a statement affirming, “no evidence of fraud or misconduct” regarding the 2020 election.
 The Arizona Secretary of State published a report on issues with the Senate’s review of Maricopa County’s 2020 election results.
-Visit Maricopa County’s rumor control and fact-checking page for more information.
+Visit Maricopa County’s Just the Facts for more information.
 See also the Arizona Attorney General's findings affirming the fairness and accuracy of the 2020 election.

 - FACT CHECK – Mike Lindell’s "Absolute Interference" Video